aimms/documentation/webui/widget-options.rst

 This set has 4 elements representing widget action properties:

 #. *displaytext*: Is the text/label you would like to give the action.
 #. *icon*: The icon you want to associate with the respective action.
-You can select from a list of 1600+ icons, the reference can be found in the :download:`icon list. <resources/AIMMS-Icon-List.pdf>`
+You can select from a list of 1600+ icons, the reference can be found in the `icon list. <../_static/aimms-icons/icons-reference.html>`_
 #. *procedure*: The procedure you want to call when the respective action is clicked.
 #. *state*: This is the state for the action, i.e. Active (displayed and clickable), Inactive (displayed and not clickable) and Hidden.
 By default, the state is Hidden.